andywiecko/plotex/README.md

 ```

 where `test.plt` is gnuplot script.
+In the `test.plt` directory the corresponding `test.pdf` with LaTeX parsed plot will be produced.
 Please, do not use `set terminal` inside gnuplot script.
 (**TODO** ignore `set terminal` in gnuplot script)